Chattahoochee RiverWalk: History

 In 1989 construction began on the first phase of RiverWalk.
 The project opened for use on October 12, 1992 (Columbus Day).
 A statue of Christopher Columbus was installed on the RiverWalk near the Dillingham Street bridge.

 The second phase of the RiverWalk extended it from the Columbus Convention and Trade Center in Downtown to Oxbow Meadows in South Columbus.
 Before expanding the North end of the RiverWalk, the city extended the path to the Infantry Center at Fort Benning.

 The stretch from the TSYS building to the Bibb Mill was constructed in the third phase.
 The fourth phase extended the RiverWalk from the Bibb Mill to the Lake Oliver Dam.
 Construction began in 2009 to connect the RiverWalk from the 14th Street bridge to the Eagle & Phenix Dam.
 This section opened in early 2011.

-The Path
+The path

-The RiverWalk begins in North Columbus at Lake Oliver and extends southward twenty-two miles to Fort Benning.
+The RiverWalk begins in North Columbus at Lake Oliver and extends southward twenty-two miles to Fort Moore.
 It is divided into three areas: